tarzanjw/cqlengine_signal/README.md

 cqlengine_signal
 ================

-Support limited signal sytem for cqlengine
+A limitted signal sytem for cqlengine